duchuycao15/snakegame/README.md

 I built this game with HTML and CSS, aiming for a clean, retro‑inspired look. 🎨✨

 Even though it’s a simple project, it helped me practice front‑end skills and showed my creativity with a classic game concept. 🛠️🎯

+Update:
+ 1. add more mechincis for the game.
+ 2. Add more visual for the game.